awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-open-telemetry.md

 Amazon provides a default configuration file for the embedded OpenTelemetry Collector\.
 This configuration enables collecting OpenTelemetry metrics and traces through a default port\.
 If the default configuration works for you, you don't need to do any more configuration steps\.
 To see the the contents of this default configuration files, see [ config\.yaml](https://github.com/aws-observability/aws-otel-collector/blob/main/config.yaml) on Github\.

 If you want to customize the configuration file, see the [ AWS Distro for OpenTelemetry](https://aws-otel.github.io/docs/introduction) documentation\.
 If you do this, once you have made the custom configuration file, you can either upload it to Parameter Store or copy it to the file system of every server where you want to use it\.
-For more information about uploading it to Parameter Store, see [ Uploading the CloudWatch Agent Configuration File to Systems Manager Parameter Store](CloudWatch-Agent-Configuration-File-Details.md#Upload-CloudWatch-Agent-Configuration-To-Parameter-Store)\.
+For more information about uploading it to Parameter Store, see [ Uploading the CloudWatch agent configuration file to Systems Manager Parameter Store](CloudWatch-Agent-Configuration-File-Details.md#Upload-CloudWatch-Agent-Configuration-To-Parameter-Store)\.

 ## Use the command line to manage the CloudWatch agent with OpenTelemetry support<a name="CloudWatch-Agent-open-telemetry-processes"></a>